codedeviate/nrun/README.md

 Paths are defined under a key called "path" and environment variables are defined under a key called "env".

+Projects are defined under a key called "projects" and the key name is the name of the project and the value is the path to the project.
+Projects can only be defined in the global .nrun.json file.

 The environment variables is not connected to the keys in the same directory but rather to the full script name.

 ### Example .nrun.json